Alexon-Abreu/LeetCode-HackerRank/LeetCode/643/README.md

 ## Explanation

-For this problem we are finding a contiguous subarray (meaning the elements must be next to each other and in order) of size k and store the average of all elements in that subarray.
+For this problem we are finding a contiguous subarray (meaning the elements must be next to each other and in order) of size `k` and store the average of all elements in that subarray.
 We then want to return the maximum average subarray that we recorded.

+First thing I do is initialize `curr` to 0. `curr` will hold the total of k elements from `nums` as we slide our window.

+In the first for loop we iterate through the first `k` elements of `nums` and add those values to `curr`.